Mary Maguire: Personal life

 Her second marriage was to Philip Henry Legarra, a U.S. engineer, who had been sent to Britain to promote the Mustang fighter plane.

-She died at Long Beach, California, in 1974.
+She died at Long Beach, California, in 1974 of acute alcoholism.

 In 2019, Michael Adams published a biography of Maguire, Australia's Sweetheart: The Amazing Story of Forgotten Hollywood Star Mary Maguire.

 The marrying Maguires

-Elsa Chauvel claimed the Maguire sisters were known as "The Marrying Maquires" because they took "London by storm" when they arrived there, making "spectacular marriages".
+Elsa Chauvel claimed the Maguire sisters were known as "The Marrying Maguires" because they took "London by storm" when they arrived there, making "spectacular marriages".
 The oldest Maguire girl, Patricia, married Peter Rudyard Aitken, the son of Lord Beaverbrook, and was the mother of the current 6th Baronet Green of Wakefield.
 The third Maguire daughter, Joan, acted on stage in London under the name Joan Shannon.
 Carmel Maguire married John Wodehouse, 4th Earl of Kimberley, and was the mother of the current Earl.
 The youngest of the girls, "Lupe" (actually christened Mary), married British hire car "king" Godfrey Davis, also having appeared in a minor part in The Man in Grey (1943).